 Service Category: Consulting, Training & Help

-Every semester the kiz offers courses on topics from its fields of activity library, information technology and media as well as information security.
+The kiz offers courses every semester on topics from its areas of responsibility, library and information technology/media, as well as within the framework of the curricular teaching of "Additive Key Qualifications" (ASQ).
 The concrete offer according to composition and frequency considers the demand of the users.
 In terms of content the focus is on the teaching of basics but also of advanced knowledge on topics such as information competence in scientific research, the use and evaluation of scientific literature and the use of web-based campus & business applications which the kiz provides as a service for the university.

 Courses are usually listed in the course catalogue and usually require registration.
 The target group of the courses are the members of the university (students, employees).
 With a few exceptions, the courses are not part of the regular curriculum.